ricosharp/blog/_posts/2019/2019-04-28-Over-the-Air-to-IPTV-on-Raspberry-Pi.md

 The distribution device is the Pi.
 The source is free to air television which I am using a USB TV tuner to access.
 The Pi's network port will be connected to my multicast VLAN.
 I will be accessing these streams from my Macbook Pro using VLC player.

 Digital TV transmits more than one channel on a given frequency.
 So if there are four channels on one frequency and three on the other, you can send out a total of seven channels to your network.
 I chose this particular USB TV Tuner because it can pick up two frequencies.
-One of these is not enough to tune into all the channels in my area but it is a good way to start learning about IPTV.
+One of these is not enough to tune into all the channels in my area.
+But it is a great device to start learning about IPTV implementation.

-Also, when choosing a tuner, make sure that it is compliant with the standard in your country.
+When choosing a tuner, make sure that it is compliant with the standard in your country.
 Here in the US the standard is ATSC, so the Hauappage USB that I chose supports this.
 Other countries might use DVD-T, so bare this in mind.

 ## Write Raspbian to SD card
 First let’s put an OS on the Pi.
 Connect your micro SD card to your computer and identify which disk it is.
 I’m using a MacBook Pro and the diskutil program.